Franck-Dumetz/ORFeome/README.md

 **ORFeome** is a set of scripts and tools designed to analyze gain-of-function (GoF) screens in _T. brucei_.
 It identifies open reading frames (ORFs) that are significantly overrepresented in treated samples compared to untreated controls, helping to discover genes associated different stresses like exposure to drug.

 This pipeline was initially developed for analyzing screens in kinetoplastid parasites but can be adapted to other organisms.
-This pipeline revamps and automatises the data analysis from Carter M, et al. [A Trypanosoma brucei ORFeome-Based Gain-of-Function Library Identifies Genes That Promote Survival during Melarsoprol Treatment](https://journals.asm.org/doi/full/10.1128/msphere.00769-20?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org). mSphere.
+This pipeline revamps, add options, and automatises the data analysis from Carter M, et al. [A Trypanosoma brucei ORFeome-Based Gain-of-Function Library Identifies Genes That Promote Survival during Melarsoprol Treatment](https://journals.asm.org/doi/full/10.1128/msphere.00769-20?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org). mSphere.
 2020 Oct 7;5(5):e00769-20. doi: 10.1128/mSphere.00769-20.
 PMID: 33028684; PMCID: PMC7568655.

 ---